-During the six months ended June 30, 2014, the allowance for loan losses decreased \$52 million from the level at December 31, 2013.
-This decline was primarily due to the sale of \$0.8 billion of our one- to four-family loans modified as TDRs.
-These loans were transferred to held-for-sale at March 31, 2014 and sold on April 22, 2014.
-As a result of this transaction, we recorded a charge-off of \$42 million related to these one- to four-family loans which had been previously recorded and drove the majority of the decrease in the allowance for loan losses during the six months ended June 30, 2014.
+The one- to four-family allowance for loan losses decreased 74% to \$27 million at September 30, 2014 from \$102 million at December 31, 2013.
+This decline was primarily a result of the sale of \$0.8 billion of our one- to four-family loans modified as TDRs during the second quarter of 2014.
+As a result of this transaction, we recorded a charge-off of \$42 million related to these one- to four-family loans which had been previously recorded as part of the specific valuation allowance and drove the majority of the decrease in the allowance for loan losses during the nine months ended September 30, 2014.